Chapter 3: Communication

 Types of Blockers

-1. Hard Blocker: Cannot proceed at all
+1. Hard Blocker.
+Cannot proceed at all.

-Can't start frontend until it's live."
+need.
+Cannot start frontend until it is live."

-2. Soft Blocker: Can work on something else, but not ideal
+2. Soft Blocker.
+Can work on something else, but not ideal.

 "Blocked on design approval for homepage.
 Working on the settings

-page instead, but it's lower priority."
+page instead, but it is lower priority."

-3. Risk: Not blocked yet, but might be soon
+3. Risk.
+Not blocked yet, but might be soon.

 "Not blocked yet, but the third-party API is flaky.
 If it goes down,

-we can't test the integration."
+we cannot test the integration."

 "Not sure I understand the acceptance criteria for this ticket.
 Can